 The surrender of colonial forces is a monumental moment in British military history.
 In the months & years following commanders came under intense scrutiny for their incompetence, as well as their abandonment of the island, condemning their men to cruelty and death.

 - Rome: Origins of the Empire, Part One

 - Fact or Fiction?
 The Murky History of Lothian

 - 83 Years on: Remembering the Nanjing Massacre

 On the eve of the invasion, Winston Churchill is claimed to have said: “Commanders and their senior officers should die with their troops.
 The honour of the British Empire and the British Army is at stake.”

-Despite this defeat, British arrogance and disbelief still remained, with Gordon Bennett, Lieutenant General and Officer in Command of Australian forces stating: “The whole operation seems incredible; 550 miles in 55 days – forced back by a small Japanese army of only two divisions, riding stolen bicycles and without artillery support.”
+Despite this defeat, British arrogance and disbelief still remained.
+Gordon Bennett, Lieutenant General and Officer in Command of Australian forces, stated: “The whole operation seems incredible; 550 miles in 55 days – forced back by a small Japanese army of only two divisions, riding stolen bicycles and without artillery support.”